amsam0/voicechat-discord/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Found a bug?
+Use this template!
 title: ''
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'naturecodevoid'
 ---

 **Describe the bug**